Student Life and Student Services

 Discussions with the Ombuds are confidential, as permitted by law, except in matters of imminent or actual physical or mental harm.
 In such matters the Ombuds considers the interests and safety of all involved parties in maintaining confidentiality.

 The Ombuds is an advocate for the solution of a problem, not for any particular party, and gives equal attention to the rights and responsibilities of all concerned.
-Individuals seeking a confidential resource with whom to discuss Gender-Based Misconduct may contact either the Ombuds, Dr. Flaxman or the Ombuds for Gender-Based Misconduct Concerns, Dr. Sandil.
-Individuals with concerns about faculty, staff or students in the Department of Clinical and Counseling Psychology should contact TC’s long-time Ombuds officer, Dr. Erwin Flaxman.
+Individuals seeking a confidential resource with whom to discuss Gender-Based Misconduct may contact either the Ombuds, or the Ombuds for Gender-Based Misconduct Concerns, Dr. Sandil.
+Individuals with concerns about faculty, staff or students in the Department of Clinical and Counseling Psychology should contact TC’s Ombuds officer.

 The use of the services of the Office of the Ombuds does not substitute for a formal grievance procedure.